 Assemblymember Bill Quirk Introduces Bill to Help Prevent West Nile and Zika Viruses

-SACRAMENTO –Assemblymember Bill Quirk (D – Hayward) has introduced legislation that will officially recognize a preventive surveillance system and database known as CalSurv, which tracks disease-spreading mosquitoes – where they are, where they’ve been, where they may be heading, and where new diseases might be emerging.
+SACRAMENTO –Assemblymember Bill Quirk (D – Hayward) has introduced legislation that will officially recognize a preventive surveillance system and database known as CalSurv Gateway, which tracks disease-spreading mosquitoes – where they are, where they’ve been, where they may be heading, and where new diseases might be emerging.

-“Making sure we understand and get ahead of potential threats, like the West Nile and Zika viruses, is critical in protecting public health,” said Assemblymember Quirk.
-“Real-time surveillance and improved statewide communications can help mosquito control agencies prevent the spread of invasive mosquitoes.”
+“Making sure we understand and get ahead of potential threats, like West Nile and Zika viruses, is critical in protecting public health,” said Assemblymember Quirk.
+“Real-time surveillance and improved statewide communications can help mosquito control agencies prevent the spread of mosquito-borne diseases.”

-The CalSurv Program provides centralized storage of data collection and analysis for the presence of mosquitoes and mosquito-borne diseases throughout the state.
+The CalSurv Gateway provides centralized storage and analysis of data to monitor mosquitoes and mosquito-borne diseases throughout the state.
 UC Davis, the California Department of Public Health (CDPH) and local mosquito control agencies work together to provide real-time reporting and visualization of potentially dangerous mosquitoes and mosquito-borne virus activity.

-CalSurv is currently housed at UC Davis.
-AB 320 will foster further collaboration with CDPH and their Vector-Borne Disease section.
+The CalSurv Gateway is currently housed at UC Davis.
+AB 320 will foster further collaboration with CDPH and their Vector-Borne Disease Section.

 Since 2011, mosquito control professionals in California have been working to slow the spread of two invasive mosquito species, Aedes aegypti and Aedes albopictus.
 These species are significant public health concerns, as they can transmit tropical viruses such as Zika, dengue, and chikungunya.

-At the same time, California continues to combat West Nile and Saint Louis encephalitis viruses.
-The state reported more than 500 people infected with West Nile virus in 2017, more than a 10% jump from 2016.
-There are no vaccines for West Nile, Saint Louis encephalitis, or Zika viruses, which are costly to treat and can have long-term health and financial consequences.
+At the same time, California continues to combat West Nile and St. Louis encephalitis viruses.
+West Nile virus activity was detected in 41 counties in California in 2018 and there were 215 human disease cases reported, of which 153 were the more severe neuroinvasive form.
+There are no vaccines for West Nile, St. Louis encephalitis, or Zika viruses, which are costly to treat and can have long-term health and financial consequences.

-“The work and monitoring done through CalSurv have been critical in preventing transmission of viruses carried by mosquitoes.
+“The work and monitoring enabled through the CalSurv Gateway have been critical in preventing transmission of viruses carried by mosquitoes.
 Concurrently, mosquito control agencies have spent considerable resources trying to keep them out of their communities in an effort to prevent local transmission in the future.
-Ensuring continuous management of CalSurv is an important component to maintaining the health of California and vitality of our agricultural industry,” stated Assemblymember Quirk.
+Ensuring continuous management of this useful tool is an essential component to maintaining public health and the vitality of California’s economy,” stated Assemblymember Quirk.